Cabo Pulmo National Park: The Complete Guide to Baja's Best Reef

 Cabo Pulmo vs Chileno Bay vs Santa María

-If you are weighing your snorkel/dive options from Cabo San Lucas: Chileno Bay and Santa María (both on the corridor, 15–20 minutes from Cabo) are excellent for families and easy access — calm, clear, decent coral, lots of fish.
+If you are weighing snorkel and dive options from Cabo San Lucas: Chileno Bay and Santa María (both on the corridor, 15–20 minutes from Cabo) are excellent for families and easy access — calm, clear, decent coral, lots of fish.
 Cabo Pulmo is in a different category — more remote, more diverse, more fish, and the only site where you will encounter the full apex predator ecosystem.
 It requires more effort.
 The effort is proportional to the payoff.

 See how Chileno Bay and Santa María compare in our Los Cabos snorkeling and diving guide.